syncfusion-content/winui-docs/winui/Avatar-view/content-types.md

 ## Avatar character

-Set the pre-defined avatar character images as avatar view by using the `AvatarCharacter` property.
+Set the pre-defined avatar character images as avatar by using the `AvatarCharacter` property.

 {% tabs %}
 {% highlight xaml %}